 As well as being a delicious chocolate treat, an Easter egg is also a term used to describe a secret feature, reference or in-joke in a piece of media.
 Originally used to describe the hunt for a hidden feature in the Atari video game Adventure, the term Easter egg has now become a broad way to label covert meanings found in everything from DVD menus to logo designs.

 For logo designers, Easter eggs are used to add an extra element of meaning to their work.
 These Easter eggs usually tie into the message of the associated brand, and are there to be discovered and passed around by fans and followers.
 This is a satisfying way for viewers to interact with logos and helps to spread a brand by word of mouth.

-Because they're not immediately obvious, there's a chance that you've missed some Easter eggs in familiar logos.
-To help you on your hunt, we've found five logo Easter eggs that show you how to cleverly smuggle a message into a piece of graphic design.
+Because they're not immediately obvious, there's a chance that you've missed an Easter egg in even the most familiar logo design.
+To help you on your hunt, we've found six logo Easter eggs that show you how to cleverly smuggle a message into a piece of graphic design.